fabric8io/fabric8-pipeline-library/ReadMe.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Fabric8 Jenkins Pipeline Library
+# Fabric8 Pipeline Library

-This git repository contains a library of reusable [Jenkins Pipeline](https://github.com/jenkinsci/workflow-plugin) scripts that can be used on a project.
+This git repository contains a library of reusable [Jenkins Pipeline](https://github.com/jenkinsci/workflow-plugin) scripts that can be used in your `Jenkinsfile` to help improve your Continuous Delivery pipeline.

 <p align="center">
   <a href="http://fabric8.io/guide/cdelivery.html">